wrex/rexs.tips/content/en/guitar/tests/learn-neck/_index.md

 {{% tdgtutorial %}}

 This is the master proficiency test (or "graduation test") for **KNOWING** the notes on the neck.
-You probably want to work on the indivual subtests listed below to gain proficiency before attempting this test.
+You probably want to work on the individual subtests listed below to gain proficiency before attempting this test.

 ## Demonstration